cmaureir/progra-alma/lectures/week5/lecture20.rst

 -----------------------------------

-In every programming language (fortran, Java, C/C++, Perl, etc) there are some proposed normative by the languages creators, or actual maintainers, which are a good advise to new programmers or for people who want to improve their code.
+In every programming language (fortran, Java, C/C++, Perl, etc) there are some proposed normative by the language creators or actual maintainers, which are a good advise to new programmers or for people who wants to improve their code.

-In the cases which are a very strict normative, is when you want to send your code to some institution related with you selected programming language.
+In the cases which have a very strict normative, is when you want to send your code to some institution related with your selected programming language.

 For example, the developers of the python modules *must* achieve this norms.

-For this course, the only important idea is to tell you ``how can be written`` but there will be ``not`` a normative, this is only for educational purpose.
+For this course, the only important idea is to tell you ``how should be written`` but there will be ``not`` a normative, this is only for educational purpose.

-The following material are some ideas extracted from the official `Style Guide for Python Code`_ which is a adaptation from the original Python Style Guide Essay written by the Python's creator, `Guido van Rossum`_.
+The following material are some ideas extracted from the official `Style Guide for Python Code`_ which is an adaptation from the original Python Style Guide Essay written by Python's creator, `Guido van Rossum`_.

 .. _`Style Guide for Python Code`: http://www.python.org/dev/peps/pep-0008/